Riverus-Technologies/Backend-Python-Interview/README.md

 # Interview Project for Python backend developer

-Create a private git repo and implement the following projet.
+Create a private git repo and implement the following project.

 ## Goal
 1. Create a Django project